-Based on these surveys, BAPEN have calculated that around one in ten, or 1.3 million, older people are malnourished or at risk of malnutrition, and that older people are disproportionately represented in malnourished groups.13 older people become malnourished in their own homes and, in many cases, the problem is never acknowledged or addressed.
+Based on these surveys, BAPEN have calculated that around one in ten, or 1.3 million, older people are malnourished or at risk of malnutrition, and that older people are disproportionately represented in malnourished groups.13

+However, in reality numbers could be higher.
+Most older people become malnourished in their own homes and, in many cases, the problem is never acknowledged or addressed.